 Weighted hula hoops can be a good addition to your exercise program, especially if you're able to hula hoop for at least 10 minutes at a time.
-In fact, any type of hula hooping, with a weighted hula hoop or a regular hula hoop, can help you meet your exercise goals.
+In fact, any type of hula hooping, with a weighted hula hoop or a regular hula hoop, can help you meet your exercise goals and provide aerobic activity.

 Check with your doctor before using any kind of hula hoop if you have medical concerns, especially a history of back problems.
 And as with any physical activity, stop hula hooping and consult your doctor if you develop pain or other symptoms.

 - Cluff T, et al. Kinetics of hula hooping: An inverse dynamics analysis.
 Human Movement Science.
 2008;27:622.

 - 2008 Physical Activity Guidelines for Americans.
 U.S. Department of Health and Human Services. http://www.health.gov/PAGUIDELINES/guidelines/default.aspx.
 Accessed April 14, 2014.

 - Holthusen J, et al. ACE-sponsored research: Hooping — effective workout or child's play?
 The American Council on Exercise.
 2011. http://www.acefitness.org/certifiednewsarticle/1094/ace-sponsored-research-hooping-effective-workout.
 Accessed April 21, 2014.

 - Lyons EJ, et al. Novel approaches to obesity prevention: Effects of game enjoyment and game type on energy expenditure in active video games.
 Journal of Diabetes Science and Technology.
 2012;6:839.

 - Ainsworth BE, et al. The 2011 compendium of physical activities: Tracking guide.
 Compendium Physical Activities. https://sites.google.com/site/compendiumofphysicalactivities/home.
 Accessed April 23, 2014.